- The Privacy and Data Protection Act 2014 (PDP Act) - outlined in Schedule 1, are the 10 Information Privacy Principles

 - Requests from Data Requestors Internal to Victorian Government: Data Requestors require Victorian HREC approval if the request is of a sensitive nature meets the criteria under Health Privacy Principle 2.2G or Information Privacy Principle 2.1C or is published externally.

-- Projects where clear, informed consent has not been given by the individuals who are the subject of the data, are to be specifically considered by the HREC, and provide an endorsed ‘waiver of consent’ when applicable, as per the on Ethical conduct for Human Research projects.
+- Projects where clear, informed consent has not been given by the individuals who are the subject of the data, are to be specifically considered by the HREC, and provide an endorsed ‘waiver of consent’ when applicable, as per the National Statement on Ethical conduct for Human Research projects.